10 Natural Ways to Get Rid of Headaches

 Deep breathing is an easy relaxation technique that you can perform sitting at your work computer, behind the wheel stuck in traffic or before you spring out of bed in the morning.
 Deep breathing positively changes the response to stress hormones in the body which can trigger tension and headaches.

-Deep breathing calms the heart rate, reduces stress hormones and relieves muscle tension.
-Most participants in relaxation studies continue the use of deep breathing relaxation following clinical tests because of its positive benefits, flexibility for use at home, at the workplace and while on the go.
+Deep breathing calms the heart rate, reduces stress hormones, and relieves muscle tension.
+Most participants in relaxation studies continue the use of deep breathing relaxation following clinical tests because of its positive benefits, and flexibility for use at home, at the workplace, and while on the go.
 (12)

 Studies show that deep breathing reduces physiological tension in individuals with high anxiety and alleviates psychological stressors (11).
 A deep sigh from frustration for example is a type of breathing strategy innate in animals to relieve both psychological and physiological stress.